 With the post digital turn, digital materials are explored through multisensory devices, haptic interfaces and tangible user applications whereby the digital-virtual sphere is physically experienced.
 Simultaneously, through digitization, new experiences of (inaccessible) cultural heritage have been established with virtual and immersive installations, 3D illusions and data visualizations.

 Digital art between science and technology

 International leading experts in digital art, museology, cultural heritage, art history and computer studies will introduce main themes and issues of art in the digital sphere and discuss the future of GLAM institutions within the socio-cultural transformation through digital technologies.
-Prof Hiroshi Ishii and Prof Sarah Kenderdine will present the key notes followed by Prof Oliver Grau, Prof Ryszard Kluszczyński and Prof Morten Søndergaard who will participate in the panel discussion tracing digital art as digital heritage presented in- and outside museums and addressing the pivotal question at the present time interfacing science and technology namely to what extent art has an impact on society, in what ways museums will have to adapt to keep pace with current developments?
+Prof. Hiroshi Ishii and Prof. Sarah Kenderdine will present the key notes followed by Prof. Oliver Grau, Prof. Ryszard Kluszczyński and Prof. Morten Søndergaard who will participate in the panel discussion tracing digital art as digital heritage presented in- and outside museums and addressing the pivotal question at the present time interfacing science and technology, namely to what extent art has an impact on society and in what ways will museums have to adapt to keep pace with current developments?

 The Research Summit Series

 The Research Summit is a new conference format at Danube University Krems with the overall goal of bringing together scientists, technicians, students and the interested public for an transdisciplinary exchange.
 The three Faculties of Danube University Krems and its Departments organize the event in alternating orders.